IBM/evote/README.md

 </p>
 <br>

-You can find the app running at http://localhost:8080/  If all goes well, you should see something like the picture below:
+You can find the app running at http://localhost:8080/  If all goes well, you should be greeted with the homepage that says <b>2020 Presidential Election</b>

 Now, we can start interacting with the app.